selloween/selloween.eu/content/post/how-to-install-mtg-arena-on-linux.md

 ### Other Linux distributions

-PlayOnLinux packages are available for several Linux distributions including Arch Linux and Fedora.
+PlayOnLinux packages are available for several Linux distributions including Ubuntu, Arch Linux and Fedora.
 You can download the appropiate package here:   [https://www.playonlinux.com/en/download.html](https://www.playonlinux.com/en/download.html) or clone the git repository for the latest development version and build from source.

 `git clone https://github.com/PlayOnLinux/POL-POM-4`

 ## Installation